Last Visited: 09/04/2011

 Closest Town: Upper Ferntree Gully

 Maximum Elevation: approx. 489 m (according to MapMyHike.com)

 Total Ascent: approx. 290m (according to MapMyHike.com)

-Public Transport Access: Belgrave Line - Get off at Upper Ferntree Gully Station and walk east, following Burwood Highway, to the park entrance (near the intersection with Mount Dandenong Tourist Road).
+Public Transport Access: Belgrave Line – Get off at Upper Ferntree Gully Station and walk east, following Burwood Highway, to the park entrance (near the intersection of Burwood Highway and Mount Dandenong Tourist Road).
 Head through the car park and the walk begins near the playground at the end.
 Total walk to the playground is around a kilometre.